Skip to main content

 Ruth is certified through the DBT Linehan Board of Certification as a DBT Provider.
 Certification through the Linehan Board of Certification is an involved assessment to demonstrate the application of knowledge to the performance and delivery of DBT treatment.
 It is a valuable reassurance to referring clinicians and to the public that other knowledgeable experts in the field of DBT have successfully assessed Ruth.
 This is the gold standard for DBT providers and certifies that Ruth has achieved the highest standards of clinical excellence in the practice of DBT.

-Ruth has extensive experience in providing individual therapy, co-leading groups, and providing phone coaching with adolescents and adults in community-based, outpatient and residential settings.
+Ruth has extensive experience in providing individual therapy, co-leading groups, and phone coaching with adolescents and adults in community-based, outpatient, and residential settings.
 She is also fully trained in Prolonged Exposure, a modality of trauma treatment to specifically treat PTSD among high-risk and multi-problem clients who are receiving DBT and CBT.
 The DBT PE protocol is based on Prolonged Exposure therapy and was adapted to fit the needs of this complex client population.
 DBT with the DBT PE protocol is a comprehensive treatment designed to help these tremendously suffering individuals recover from trauma and build lives they experience as worth living.
-Ruth is fully trained in this protocol, which enables her to treat complex, treatment refractory cases that many therapists would turn away.
+Ruth is fully trained in this protocol, which enables her to treat complex, treatment-refractory cases that many therapists would turn away.

 Sarah Gordis